-The Central West Cycleway is a 400km biking circuit that takes in the beauty of Wiradjuri country.
+The Central West Cycle Trail is a 400km biking circuit that takes in the beauty of Wiradjuri country.
 From golden canola fields to small town bakeries and pubs, this is the perfect way to check out NSW’s Central West.

 • Experience small town hospitality every night